EduHz/Hernandez---OFS/README.md

 # Hernandez---OFS
-This is a folder,for the homework of www.fullstackopen.com
+This is a folder for the homework of www.fullstackopen.com